noriakis/software/docs/stana/03-function.md

 ## Parsing `PATRIC` results

-Use `checkPATRIC` function to obtain information related to `PATRIC` functional annotation.
+If the gene IDs in the gene matrix stored in the stana object is PATRIC ID, we can use `checkPATRIC` function to obtain information related to `PATRIC` functional annotation.
 The function accepts the input of named list of genes, and returns functional annotation results.
 The function uses `BiocFileCache()` to cache the obtained results from API.

 ```r